Learn more about Academic Policies online.

 - The course must be offered for three or more credits.
 Variable credit courses cannot be intensified.

 - The initiative and responsibility for developing a satisfactory proposal lie with the student.

-- Student must submit the Intensify a Course form, available online through the Office of the Registrar by the deadline specified in the University Calendar.
+- The student must submit the Intensify a Course form by the deadline specified in the University Calendar.
 The form will be sent to the student’s advisor, the instructor of the course, the chair of the department, and the dean of the student’s college for approval.

 Admission to Courses as an Auditor

 A regularly classified student may register in a course as an auditor only with the permission of his or her advisor and the chair of the department which offers the course.
-Deadlines to submit the Audit a Course form online are published in the calendar at the front of this catalog.
+The deadline to submit the Audit a Course form is published in the University Calendar.
 An auditor may not be admitted to the final examination and is never granted credit for the course audited.
 No additional fee is charged when the student pays full tuition up to 19 credit hours.
 Any credit hour over 19 will be subject to the overload fee as published.
 Once in a course as an auditor, the student cannot change the status of his or her enrollment to receive a regular grade in the course.